ataylor89/SeaShell/README.md

 This should install the icons, the JAR files, and the Mac OS X application

-## Configuration file .seashell
+## Configuration
-If you would like to install the configuration file .seashell in your home directory, you can uncomment the first three lines of the macbuild.sh shell script
+SeaShell has a configuration file ~/.seashell which can be installed in your home directory in the macbuild.sh shell script

-You can modify ~/.seashell to set the default configuration for SeaShell
+The lines that install ~/.seashell are commented out You can uncomment these lines to make it a part of the build script

-The configuration file ~/.seashell lets you set the color theme, the path variable, and the prefix variable
+You can modify the ~/.seashell configuration file to set the path variable, the color scheme, and the prefix variable